hrishikesh-k/tejal/readme.md

 title: "Title"
 weight: 0
 ```
+- `build`: This can be used by all pages, but it is currently only used on the `./content/404/index.md` to exclude it from the sitemap.
+This is configured as per [Hugo's documentation on build options](https://www.gohugo.io/content-management/build-options/).
+  - `list`: This determines when to include the page within page collections.
+Refer to Hugo's documentation on build options, linked above.
 - `cascade`: This can be used by all list pages and all properties applied here are automatically passed down to all its children, unless overridden by the child.
 Ideally, only `./content/work/advertising/_index.md` and `./content/work/fashion/_index.md` should need this.
   - `sitemap`: This is configured as per [Hugo's documentation on sitemap configuration](https://www.gohugo.io/templates/sitemap-template/#override-default-values).
 - `description`: This can be used by all the pages.
 It sets the SEO description of the page.
 It is recommended to keep it in the range of 120 to 160 charters.